mhus/kt2l/docs/docs/intro.md

 Hello!

-The goal of KT2L is to provide a tool to work with kubernetes clusters.
+The goal of KT2L is to provide a desktop tool to work with kubernetes clusters.

 * A comprehensive web-based tool harnessing the capabilities of the web to offer enhanced support for administrators compared to traditional shell-based tools.
 For instance, it includes direct